networkoptix/nx_open/vms/server/nx_metadata_sdk/files/readme.md

     itself, and plugin samples).

-The recommended way to start developing a plugin is the following: inherit your classes from `nx::sdk::analytics::Plugin`, `nx::sdk::analytics::Engine` and `nx::sdk::analytics::DeviceAgent` according to the Doxygen comments in those classes and interfaces they implement.
+The recommended way to start developing a plugin is the following: inherit your classes from `nx::sdk::analytics::Plugin`, `nx::sdk::analytics::Engine` and `nx::sdk::analytics::ConsumingDeviceAgent` according to the Doxygen comments in those classes and interfaces they implement.

 ---------------------------------------------------------------------------------------------------
 ## Samples: building and installing